U.S. denying sanctuary to Mexicans fleeing drug war

 Investigative reporter Todd Bensman has been writing about Mexican immigrants who are fleeing the drug war but are denied political asylum in the United States.
 For his first story, he interviewed a Mexican lawyer who said he was brutally tortured by a drug cartel.
-Today’s article tells the story of a family from Jaurez:
+Today’s article tells the story of a family from Juarez:

 In the heat of an August day last year, 10 masked cartel gunmen roared aboard SUVs onto a street in a working-class neighborhood of Juarez, Mexico.
 Four people soon lay dead amid spent AK-47 shell casings.